christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA
     [[link](https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA)]).

-British scholars (like William Jones) wrongly linked "Sandrocottus" (from Greek texts) to Chandragupta Maurya.
-Who was the real "Sandrocottus"?
-Seleucus I Nicator (Alexander’s general, ruler of Babylon).
-Chandragupta (Alexander) married Sandrocottus aka Seleucus I Nicator's daughter.
-Proof: Seleucus’ daughter was named "Helen"—same as Chandragupta’s queen.The Puranas describe "Saluka" (Seleucus) as a foreign ruler who married into the Mauryas.
-A cuneiform tablet from 305 BCE records: "The Greek king marched to India and made a treaty with the Indian king".
-This matches Seleucus’ treaty with Chandragupta.
-Sandrocottus = Sandros = "Alexander" (short form, like "Sander"), Kottos = "Cotys" (Thracian for "lord").
-Thus, Sandrocottus was a title that translates to: "Lord Alexander"—a title for Seleucus I Nicator.

 Chandragupta Maurya/Alexander's successor in India "Bindusara" (whose name derives from Vindusara (Sanskrit: "one whose essence is poison"), a nod to the Mithridatic lineage) was either Heracles/Helios, Alexander’s son by Barsine, or Alexander IV, Alexander's son by Roxana.
 Bindusara = Ptolemy II Philadelphus (also Ariarathes III of Cappadocia? - "Arya-Ratha".
 Sanskrit: "Noble Charioteer").

 Alexander's successor to Bactria, Diodotus I Soter, then became the successor to Bindusara and ruled India with the regional identity of Ashoka the Great (See: "Diodotus I was Ashoka"